opendocsg/opendoc-family-justice-courts-practice-directions/Part 13-General Procedure.md

 | 19 | Appeals from Family Courts | 4 weeks from receipt of record of proceedings |
 | 20 | Magistrate's Appeals | 8 weeks from receipt of record of proceedings |

-_#_ The waiting period for applications for discovery or interrogatories against a network service provider under Paragraph 82 of these Practice Directions is 5 days from the date of filing of the Originating Summons.

 _(*) "Waiting Time" is defined as follows:_

 For trials, it is the period from the last court mentions/case conference (when parties indicate they are ready) to the date of hearing.
 For interlocutory matters, the waiting time is usually calculated from the date of filing.
 In the majority of cases, the matter should be heard within the time frames as indicated above.
 It is only in exceptional circumstances that the time frame is departed from.

 ## 97. Request for urgent hearing dates or urgent hearings prior to the filing of the application through the Electronic Filing Service

 Counsel requesting an urgent hearing before the Duty Registrar or Duty District Judge, or an urgent hearing date, in respect of an application that has not yet been filed through the Electronic Filing Service, shall submit a hard copy of the proposed application and any supporting affidavit to the Duty Registrar or Duty District Judge for the Court’s retention and shall give an undertaking to file the application and supporting affidavit using the Electronic Filing Service by the next working day.
+Any document not filed using the Electronic Filing Service will not be included in the Court’s electronic case file.

 ## 98. Requesting a hearing date through the Electronic Filing Service